The Judgement Of Paris Rubens

 Who wrote The Judgement Of Paris?

-The Judgment of Paris is a story from Greek folklore, which was one of the occasions that hinted at the Trojan War and (in somewhat later forms of the story) to the establishment of Rome.
+The Judgment of Paris is a story from Greek folklore, which was one of the reasons that the Trojan War started and it also helped the establishment of Rome.

 Who won the Judgment of Paris?